 While the vast majority of horror publishers and agents are thankfully searching out diversity in terms of race, gender, and sexual identity, few have yet to welcome a Jewish flavor.
-A book called JEWS DON’T COUNT by David Baddiel offers an intriguing theory as to why we Jews–the #1 target of hate crimes of any ethnic or religious group in the world–tend to fall through the diversity, equity, and inclusion cracks so often.
+A book called JEWS DON’T COUNT by David Baddiel offers an intriguing theory as to why we Jews–the #1 target of violent hate crimes of any ethnic or religious group in the world–tend to fall through the diversity, equity, and inclusion cracks so often.

 But I’d long suspected that the main obstacle to the literary establishment’s green lighting of Jewish horror may be the fact that, unlike other diverse identities, the descriptor “Jewish” refers not simply to a race and culture but a FAITH.
 And, indeed, this prominent and influential editor told me flat out that the reason she wouldn’t look at a single page of my manuscript was that she doesn’t do “religion” (perhaps the only time in nearly a decade of me pitching at conferences where an editor or agent didn’t at least ask to see some pages).